aabbtree77/esp32-vpn/README.md

 ## Introduction

-The DOIT DEVIT V1 ESP32-WROOM-32 is an inexpensive (sub 10-20$) MCU board with an ambition to perform OS-free networking.
-There are so many ways of using such a board in IoT projects, and this memo documents my several years of experience and what I think is the best way to control an ESP32 device.
-The goal is to have a reliable full stack control without any 3rd party services.
-A suggested solution, for this moment (August 2022), is shown above.
+DOIT DEVIT V1 ESP32-WROOM-32 is an inexpensive (sub 10-20$) MCU board with an ambition to perform OS-free networking.
+I will share here a reliable setup without any 3rd party services.
+It is not hassle-free, but the chosen network stack is ubiquitous and solid/well tested.

-This is still largely a "Web2" way as one needs an additional Linux machine to run along with ESP32.
+A global picture shown above is still a "Web2" way as one needs an additional Linux machine to run along with ESP32.
 The machine consumes electricity and needs to be configured.
 We do not really need this link, and neither MQTT is that important.
-In the ideal "Web3" world some day we will have an ESP32 as the IPFS node which will share a file with its IPNS link which will effectively become its "message board", punching through NATs in the P2P way.
+In the ideal "Web3" world we would have an ESP32 acting as an IPFS node which could share a file with its IPNS link.
+The latter effectively being its "message board", punching through NATs in the P2P way.
+This is already a reality with the embedded Linux SBCs, but with ESP32 we still need that additional machine.

-## Why Against a Third Party?
+## Why Against Third Party Services?

-The most challenging part is connecting to a LAN via the internet from anywhere as most of the default ISP NAT configurations do not allow port forwarding.
+The most challenging part is connecting to a LAN via the internet from anywhere.
 One can find various SaaS/3rd party services for the global connectivity, but real life shows it is dangerous to rely on them.
 A few examples:

 - The cases of [Google IoT Core](https://news.ycombinator.com/item?id=32475298), [Google Cloud](https://news.ycombinator.com/item?id=32547912)...